Transgender, Lesbian, and Gay Therapy Services

 What if I don’t know how I identify?
 What if I’m questioning?

 Therapy is a great place to explore the questions you might be having about your identity.
 We all get a ton of cultural messages that end up shaping what we believe about things.
 Media, families, religion, school, and the workplace all tell us what’s “okay” and what’s not okay to believe, to think, and to be.
-Therapy is a place where, within a safe and trusting relationship, you can start to challenge the beliefs that have been bestowed upon you.
-Therapy may involve some internalized “isms” that will free you up to be who you are.
+Therapy is a place where, within a safe and trusting relationship, you can start to challenge the beliefs that have been imposed on you.
+Therapy may reveal some internalized “isms” that, through exploration, you can untangle from and be who you are.

 LGBTQAI+ Therapy Specialists